cssquirrel/Smooth-Scroll/README.md

     <a href="#something" data-smooth-scroll>link</a>

-By default, Smooth Scroll will scroll to the target hyperlink in an animation lasting 1 second long.
-You can change this by adding the optional 'data-scroll-speed' attribute, with a value of time in milliseconds.
-In the following example the link will scroll to the target in 250ms:
+By default, Smooth Scroll will scroll to the target hyperlink in an animation lasting (distance in pixels / document height in pixels) * 1000 milliseconds long.
+You can change this by adding the optional 'data-speed-modifier' attribute, a number you would like to multiply the speed to scroll by.
+In the following example clicking on the link will cause the browser to scroll to the target twice as fast:

-    <a href="#something" data-smooth-scroll data-scroll-speed="250">link</a>
+    <a href="#something" data-smooth-scroll data-speed-modifier="0.5">link</a>